GoogleCloudPlatform/federated-learning/README.md

 # Blueprint: Preparing a GKE cluster for apps distributed by a third party

 This repository contains a blueprint that creates and secures a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/concepts/kubernetes-engine-overview) (GKE) cluster that is ready to host custom apps distributed by a third party.
+For more information about the architecture of this blueprint, refer to [Preparing a GKE cluster for third-party tenants](https://cloud.google.com/architecture/preparing-gke-cluster-apps-distributed-third-party).

 This blueprint suggests using a GKE cluster as the compute infrastructure to host containerized apps distributed by a third party.
 These apps are considered as untrusuted or semi-trusted workloads within the cluster.
 Therefore, the cluster is configured according to security best practices, and additional controls are put in place to isolate and constrain the workloads.
 The blueprint uses [Anthos](https://cloud.google.com/anthos) features to automate and optimise the configuration and security of the cluster.

-The initial version of the blueprint creates infrastructure in Google Cloud.
-It can be extended to Anthos clusters running on premises or on other public clouds.
+This blueprint provisions cloud resources on Google Cloud.
+After the initial provisioning, you can extended the infrastructure to Anthos clusters running on premises or on other public clouds.

 ## Getting started

 To deploy this blueprint you need:

-- A Google Cloud project with billing enabled
+- A [Google Cloud project](https://cloud.google.com/docs/overview#projects) with billing enabled
 - Owner permissions on the project

-- It is expected that you deploy the blueprint using Cloud Shell.
+It is expected that you deploy the blueprint using Cloud Shell.

-- You create the infastructure using Terraform.
-The blueprint uses a local [backend](https://www.terraform.io/docs/language/settings/backends/configuration.html).
-It is recommended to configure a remote backend for anything other than experimentation
+You create the infastructure using Terraform.
+The blueprint uses a local [Terraform backend](https://www.terraform.io/docs/language/settings/backends/configuration.html), but we recommend to configure a remote backend for anything other than experimentation.

 ## Understanding the repository structure